matrix-org/matrix-spec-proposals/proposals/3958-suppress-notifications-of-message-edits.md

-# MSC3958: Suppress notifications of message edits
+# MSC3958: Suppress notifications from message edits

 [Event replacement](https://spec.matrix.org/v1.5/client-server-api/#event-replacements)
 (more commonly known as message edits) signals that a message is intended to